 Reading Skills Pyramid - Put Reading First Intro The Research Building Blocks for Teaching Children to Read Kindergarten Through Grade 3 The Research Building Blocks for Teaching Children to Read This publication was developed by the Center for the Improvement of Early Reading Achievement (CIERA) and was funded by the National Institute for Literacy (NIFL) through the Educational Research and Development Centers Program, PR/Award Number R305R70004, as administered by the Office of Educational Research and Improvement (OERI), U.S.

 What are literacy skills?
 Literacy skills help students gain knowledge through reading as well as using media and technology.
 These skills also help students create knowledge through writing as well as developing media and technology.
 Information Literacy Students need to be able to work effectively with information, using it at all levels of Bloom's Taxonomy (remembering, understanding, applying, analyzing, evaluating, and creating).
 Information literacy involves traditional skills such as reading, researching, and writing; but new ways to read and write have also introduced new skills: 50 Favorite Read Aloud Picture and Chapter Books - Edventures with Kids Today is a double celebration at our house -- first, it's my daughter's birthday so we're doing all the things she loves :) and second, it's World Read Aloud Day!

+Christmas ELT activities for your classroom The festive season is officially upon us!
+To help you celebrate, we thought we’d share some Christmas ELT activities to get you and your class in the spirit of Christmas.
+Our teacher trainer Stacey Hughes from the Professional Development team here in Oxford has prepared some multi-level Christmas ELT activities for you to use in your classroom.
 6 Techniques for Building Reading Skills—in Any Subject As avid lovers of literature, teachers often find themselves wanting to impart every bit of knowledge about a well-loved text to their students.
 And this is not just an ELA issue—other disciplines also often focus on the content of a text.
 However, teaching reading skills in English classes and across the disciplines is an almost guaranteed way to help students retain content.
 Unfortunately, the tendency to focus on the content is a real enemy to the ultimate goal of building reading skills.
 Without a repertoire of reading strategies that can be applied to any text, students are being shortchanged in their education.